Anfankus/CNN_Keras/README.md

 ## CNN Keras
-This is a repo which includes a set of basic implementations of CNN models in Keras
+This is a repo which includes a set of basic implementations of popular CNN models in Keras

 ### currently included models:
 | name    | reference                                                                                                                                                            |